 O.REUSE requires the TOE to provide procedural measures to prevent disclosure of memory contents that was used by the TOE.
-This applies to the P73N2M0B0.2C2 and is met by the SFR FDP\RIP.1 and FCS\CKM.4, which requires the library to make unavailable all memory contents that has been used by it.
+This applies to the NCJ38AC Highperformance secure microcontroller with Crypto Library for Automotive and is met by the SFR FDP\RIP.1 and FCS\CKM.4, which requires the library to make unavailable all memory contents that has been used by it.
 Note that the requirement for residual information protection applies to all functionality of the Cryptographic Library.